European Archer's Short Sword

 Because of this, arming swords were much more than just weapons.
 They became symbols of the men who carried them.
 Badges of honor, symbols of rank and nobility, and messages to all that the bearer was both a gentleman and warrior; that he could save your soul or take it in an instant.

 The relationship between the knight and his arming sword was similiar, if not so religious, as the relationship between a samurai and his katana.
-Knights would have sacred or other meaningful words inscribed into the blades, inlaid with silver or gold.
+Knights would have sacred or other meaningful words inscribed into the blades of their swords, inlaid with silver or gold.
 These words served as both an inspiration and personal motto for them.
-Occasionally, knights would rent out space on their blades to local merchants, and would, with each kill, proclaim "This death was brought to you by Samuel's Bake Shop, where you don't have to spend a lot of bread to get a loaf" or something similar.
+Occasionally, knights would rent out space on their swords to local merchants, and would, with each kill, proclaim "This death was brought to you by Samuel's Bake Shop, where you don't have to spend a lot of bread to get a loaf" or something similar.
 Actually, I don't think those last two sentences are true, but it would have been a good way for the knights to raise money for their church, now wouldn't it?

 As mentioned, arming swords were handed down from generation to generation.
-When used in combat, often suffered damage or breakage, so the blade would be refitted, or a new pommel would be attached, or perhaps a new grip would be added to replace an old worn one.
+The swords, used in combat, often suffered damage or breakage, so the blade would be refitted, or a new pommel would be attached, or perhaps a new grip would be added to replace an old worn one.
 It's possible that the sword a great-great grandson bore no longer resembled the original.

-Inspired by Model SBA-KNIGHTPROTECTOR-F
+Inspired by Model SBA-GENSTEELSWORD